Amy Winehouse: Death

-Winehouse's bodyguard, Andrew Morris, said that he had arrived at her residence three days before her death and felt she had been somewhat intoxicated.
-Two days after, her mother likewise admitted she had acted "out of it."
-This was the same day Winehouse had been visited by her doctor for one of her routine check-ups due to her fragile state, although no abnormalities were noted: "The doctor was happy with her condition.
+Winehouse's bodyguard, Andrew Morris, said he had arrived at her residence three days before her death and felt she had been somewhat intoxicated.
+Two days after, her mother likewise said she had acted "out of it."
+This was the same day Winehouse was visited by her doctor for one of her routine check-ups due to her fragile state, although no abnormalities were noted: "The doctor was happy with her condition.
 When he left on Friday night he had no concerns.
 Less than 24 hours later she was found dead."
-After the check-up, Winehouse had called her doctor to confess her feelings regarding her codependency, stating: "I don't want to die", alongside how she had attempted sobriety, but could not achieve it.
-These were Winehouse's last recorded words, while her bodyguard's final conversation with her included the quote: "If I could, I would give it back just to walk down the street with no hassle."
+After the check-up, Winehouse called her doctor to confess her feelings regarding her codependency, stating "I don't want to die", and describing how she had attempted sobriety but could not achieve it.

-Morris continued to observe her drinking moderately over the next few days since his arrival, and later said she had been "laughing, listening to music and watching TV at 2 a.m. the day of her death".
-Another source claims she was watching old re-runs of past performances and reminiscing.
+Morris said he continued to observe her drinking moderately over the next few days and later recalled that she had been "laughing, listening to music and watching TV at 2 a.m. the day of her death".
+Another source claimed she was watching old re-runs of past performances and reminiscing.
 At 10 a.m.
-BST on 23 July 2011, Morris observed her lying on her bed and tried (unsuccessfully) to rouse her.
-This did not raise much suspicion because she usually slept late after a night out.
-According to the bodyguard, shortly after 3 p.m., he checked on her again and observed her lying in the same position as before, leading to a further check, in which he concluded that she was not breathing and had no pulse; he said he called emergency services.
+BST on 23 July 2011, Morris saw her lying on her bed and tried, unsuccessfully, to rouse her.
+This did not raise suspicion because she usually slept late after a night out.
+According to Morris, shortly after 3 p.m., he checked on her again and found her in the same position, leading to a further check in which he concluded she was not breathing and had no pulse.
+He said he called emergency services.
 At 3:54 p.m., two ambulances reached Winehouse's home in Camden, London.
 Winehouse was pronounced dead at the scene.
-Shortly afterwards, the Metropolitan Police confirmed that she had died.
+Shortly afterwards, the Metropolitan Police confirmed her death.